Information on funding sources

 Gives details of all funds run by government departments.
 You can request regular email updates that match your interests.

 An on-line search engine that will allow you to search government, lottery and trust funds after giving a few details of the type of work you are doing.
 West Sussex is the nearest local authority to Brighton and Hove which has an open4community site as yet.

 This website has a funding search facility and a funding news page, as well as information sheets on fundraising, applying for funding, writing business plans, and others.
 You need to register before you can access this information.

-Fundraising ideas and information, Information about crowdfunding and community shares, Information about Gift Aid, Information about social media, Information and advice about accessibility, Information and training about safeguarding, Information on being an employer, Information on funding sources, Information on insurance, Information on legal issues, Information on legal structures, Information on managing community and voluntary sector groups, Information on managing money, Information on producing financial and business plans, Information on producing publicity for groups, Information on running a group, Support for artists and arts organisations
+Fundraising ideas and information, Information about community shares, Information about Gift Aid, Information about social media, Information and advice about accessibility, Information and training about safeguarding, Information on being an employer, Information on funding sources, Information on insurance, Information on legal issues, Information on legal structures, Information on managing community and voluntary sector groups, Information on managing money, Information on producing financial and business plans, Information on producing publicity for groups, Information on running a group, Support for artists and arts organisations

 They have a useful set of briefings with information on various aspects of running a community group, particularly tailored for those involved in arts and crafts.
 The briefings are organised under five headings - Getting Started, Get Funded, Publicity & Promotion, Best Practice and Roles & Responsibilities.